ibm-cloud-docs/assistant/skills-choose.md

 - [Actions skill](#skills-choose-actions)
 - [Dialog skill](#skills-choose-dialog)

-When you want your assistant to get its answer from your existing help content, use a **search skill**.
+When you want your assistant to get its answer from your existing help content, use a *search skill*.
 The search skill can be added to an assistant along with a conversational flow skill.
+For more information, see [Creating a search skill](/docs/assistant?topic=assistant-skill-search-add).

 ## Actions skill ![Beta](images/beta.png)
 {: #skills-choose-actions}